Museum informatics: History

 The earliest references to museum informatics in English are from Archives and Museum Informatics a newsletter and journal published on the subject from 1987 to 1996.
 In the early 1990s, museum informatics projects and services developed at numerous American universities.
 Cultural informatics was introduced into library and information science education in 2000 at the Pratt Institute School of Library and Information Science in New York.
 Graduate classes on the topic of museum informatics were offered at the University of Illinois starting in Fall 2001, and at Florida State University starting in Spring 2003.
 Ph.D. theses were using "museum informatics" in the title by 2002 and 2004.
 A comprehensive literature review of museum informatics was published in 2005 by Paul F. Marty, W. Boyd Rayward, and Michael B. Twidale, and in 2007, an academic reader, Museum Informatics: People, Information, and Technology in Museums, edited by Paul F. Marty and Katherine Burton Jones, was published as part of the Routledge Studies in Library and Information Science.

 For the past few decades, we have witnessed unprecedented changes with respect to the use of museum information resources.
 The changes have resulted in new levels of information sharing, accessing and new forms of interactions between museum professionals and visitors.
 These changes have manifested most clearly in the relationships between museums, museum websites, and museum visitors.

-Museums are at a turning point in history, as a ‘technology-driven mutation’ in the evolution of ‘cultural heritage institutions’ is going to redefine the domain and blur boundaries for museum institutions.
-The future of museums is beginning to be shaped by computer scientists who are serving for the museum missions in the recent tradition of museum operation.
-What's more, the introduction of new information resources and technologies in museums has considerably changed the understanding of the role of museums for museum visitors.
+Museums are at a turning point, as a ‘technology-driven mutation’ in the evolution of ‘cultural heritage institutions’ is going to redefine the domain and blur boundaries for museum institutions.
+The future of museums is beginning to be shaped by computer scientists who are serving the museum missions in the recent tradition of museum operation.
+The introduction of new information resources and technologies in museums has changed the understanding of the role of museums for museum visitors.